eight04/config-locator/README.md

 ### FindConfigResult

-The result is an object `{filepath, config}` that `filepath` is the filename of the config and `config` is the object returned by the loader function registered in `options.extensions`.
+The result is an object `{filename, config}` that `filename` is the filename of the config and `config` is the object returned by the loader function registered in `options.extensions`.

 If `options.findAll` is `true` then it would be an array of result objects described above.